SolarLune/resound/readme.md

 - [ ] Global Stop - Tracking playing sounds to globally stop all sounds that are playing back
 - [ ] DSPChannel Stop - ^, but for a DSP channel
 - [x] Volume normalization - done through the AudioProperties struct.
+- [ ] Replace all usage of "strength" with "wet/dry".

 ### Effects